INSA-GEI/geiflix/README.md

 ### Content
 In this repository, all our work is located in the [catkin_ws_jetson](https://github.com/INSA-GEI/geiflix/tree/2022_diskdastardly/catkin_ws_jetson) and [catkin_ws_pc](https://github.com/INSA-GEI/geiflix/tree/2022_diskdastardly/catkin_ws_pc) folders.

 Following each folder branch, there is an *src* folder in which are located all the source code for our project.
 There is also a file *.catkin_workspace* that is used for setting up a catkin workspace necessary to run a project using ROS (Robot Operating System).
 ROS is a middleware that allows components of different architectures to automatically communicate between them.
-Since we are using different sensors (camera & LIDAR), with a GPU (Jetson NANO) and a PC, ROS was of great help to make them all communicate together.
+Since we are using different sensors (camera & LIDAR) with a GPU (Jetson NANO) and a PC, ROS has been of great help to make them all communicate together.

 In "catkin_ws_jetson", you will find the source code that is run on the Jetson NANO, which is a Graphical Processor Unit (GPU) we used for the project.
 The Jetson is used for the camera and the recognition using AI (Artificial Intelligence).
 Following this, you will find this :
 * *src/camera* TBD